AresValley/Artemis-DB/static/305/description.md

-MRZ-N1 is a russian weather radiosonde.
+MRZ-3MK is a Russian weather radiosonde.